Compare Daiwa’s LT Line: Legalis vs. Exceler vs. Fuego

 From My Point of View

-Daiwa Legalis LT spinning reel: The reel is smooth and gives a good performance.
-But, over time, using and hunting a lot of fish can make your reel sticky.
-So, it would be best if you made the reel clean and on time.
+Daiwa Legalis LT spinning reel: The reel is smooth and performs well.
+But, over time, using and hunting many fish can make your reel sticky.
+So, making the reel clean and on time would be best.

 Daiwa Fuego LT spinning reel: The only drawback of the Daiwa Fuego spinning reel is its high cost.
 Significantly, Fuego is an affordable and user-friendly product with stiff competition like another trusted product, the Shimano Stradic CI4.
 However, the high cost of the Daiwa Fuego made it less appealing.